 - Know the profile and the group dynamics of the aggressor or the aggressors;

-- Cyber bullying: prevention and intervention in social networks, electronic mail, messages (text and multimedia), publication of videos and photographs on electronic platforms for the dissemination of content;
+- Cyberbullying: prevention & intervention in social networks, electronic mail, messages (text and multimedia), video posting and photographs on electronic platforms;

 - Understand the institutions, mechanisms and performance obligations in Europe.